Presidential Commission on Good Government: Proposal to wind down operations

 In January 2013, the commission proposed to wind down operations and transfer its operations respectively to the Department of Justice and the Office of the Solicitor General and the Department of Finance for the pending civil litigation and the disposal of assets sequestered in the past years.

-Efforts During the Duterte administration
+Efforts during the Duterte administration (2016-2022)

-Proposal for expansion of powers
+On November 24, 2016, President Rodrigo Duterte informed the public that he wanted the powers of the PCGG expanded to cover the ill-gotten wealth of other corrupt public officials and not just the Marcoses and their cronies.

-On November 24, 2016, President Rodrigo Duterte informed the public that he wants the powers of the PCGG expanded to cover the ill-gotten wealth of other corrupt public officials and not just the Marcoses and their cronies.
+On June 4, 2019, Duterte ordered the PCGG to auction the ₱700 million worth of Imelda Marcos' jewelry collection.

 Past chairpersons

 The following is a list of previous chairpersons of the PCGG: